 Specific: This includes, but is not limited to 1) information conveyed through physiologic, pharmacological and other demonstrations, 2) microscopic images of microorganisms and human or animal tissues in normal and pathologic states and 3) demonstrations of techniques using dental models.
 A candidate must be able to acquire information from written documents and to visualize and evaluate information presented in images from paper, films, slides, video and computer.
 A candidate must be able to interpret radiographs (x-rays) and other graphic images, with or without the use of assistive devices.
-While using appropriate enhancement of sensory modalities.
-(Microscopes, stethoscopes, etc.), a candidate must have functional use of visual, auditory, and somatic sensation.
+While using appropriate enhancement of sensory modalities such as microscopes, stethoscopes, etc., a candidate must have functional use of visual, auditory, and somatic sensation.

 Sensory/Observation: Clinical Sciences

-Specific: A candidate must be able to perform visual and tactile dental examinations and treatments that require the use of sight and touch, including use of visual acuity, with or without accommodation, to discern fine detail, focus at a variety of distances, and discern slight differences and variations in color, shape, and general appearance between normal and abnormal, soft and hard tissues.
+Specific: A candidate must be able to perform visual and tactile dental examinations and treatments that require the use of sight and touch, including the use of visual acuity, with or without accommodation, to discern fine detail, focus at a variety of distances and discern slight differences and variations in color, shape and general appearance between normal and abnormal soft and hard tissues.
 The use of tactile senses may be either directly by palpation or indirectly through instrumentation.
-A candidate must also possess the functional visual acuity to read both paper and electronic charts, films, slides, videos, records, small print and handwritten notation, distinguish small variations in colors, size and shapes of very small details of tooth shape and contour intra and extra orally.
+A candidate must also possess the functional visual acuity to read both paper and electronic charts, films, slides, videos, records, small print and handwritten notation, distinguish small variations in colors, size and shapes of very small details of tooth shape and contour, intra and extra orally.
 The candidate must be able to operate handpieces, hand instruments or other instrumentation requiring controlled dental movements generally less than 0.5 millimeters.

-General: A candidate must be able to communicate clearly, effectively and sensitively with patients, parents and/or guardians, faculty, staff and classmates; establish good rapport, convey or exchange information at a level allowing development of a health history; identify problems presented; explain alternative solutions; and give directions during treatment and post-treatment.
-For effective patient treatment, the candidate must be able to communicate with patients, parents, guardians and all members of the dental and medical health care team effectively and efficiently and communication must be culturally appropriate.
+General: A candidate must be able to communicate clearly, effectively and sensitively with patients, parents and/or guardians, faculty, staff and classmates; establish good rapport, convey or exchange information at a level allowing development of a health history, identify problems presented, explain alternative solutions and give directions during treatment and post-treatment.
+For effective patient treatment, the candidate must be able to communicate with patients, parents, guardians and all members of the dental and medical health care team effectively and efficiently.
+All communication must be culturally appropriate.
 Communication includes oral and written modes.

 In any case, where a candidate’s ability to communicate is compromised, the candidate must demonstrate alternative means and/or ability to acquire and demonstrate the essential information conveyed in this fashion.

 Specific: A candidate must be able to comprehend and mentally visualize three-dimensional relationships and understand the spatial relationships of structures.
-The problem solving, clinical decision-making and critical thinking skills demanded of a general dentist, require all of these intellectual abilities.
-A candidate must be able to perform these problem-solving, clinical decision-making and critical thinking skills in simulation of or actual real-time professional dental care for effective treatment of the patient.
-Candidates must be able to learn effectively through a variety of modalities, including but not limited to: classroom instruction, small group discussion, individual study of materials, preparation and presentation of written and oral reports, and use of computer-based technology.
+The problem solving, clinical decision-making and critical thinking skills demanded of a general dentist require all of these intellectual abilities.
+A candidate must be able to integrate and master all knowledge gained in individual courses to include diagnosing, problem-solving, clinical decision-making and critical thinking skills in simulation of or actual real-time professional dental care for effective treatment of the patient.
+Candidates must be able to learn effectively through a variety of modalities, including but not limited to: faculty evaluation and assessment of the candidate’s work, classroom instruction, small group discussion, individual study of materials, preparation and presentation of written and oral reports and use of computer-based technology.

 Professionalism and Behavioral/Social Skills

 Specific: A candidate must recognize that the curriculum is physically, mentally and emotionally taxing.
 The candidate must be able to effectively manage physically and emotionally demanding workloads, function effectively under stress, adapt to changing environments, display flexibility and learn to function in the face of the uncertainties inherent in clinical patient care.
-Compassion, integrity, concern for others, interpersonal skills, interests, and motivation are all personal qualities that will be assessed during the admission and educational processes.
-Further, a candidate must be able to manage apprehensive patients with a range of moods and behaviors in a tactful, culturally sensitive, congenial, personal matter so as not to alienate or antagonize them.
-A candidate must be able to accept criticism and respond by appropriate modification of behavior.
-A candidate must be able to relate with faculty, colleagues, staff, and patients with honesty, integrity, respect, and nondiscrimination.
+Compassion, empathy, integrity, concern for others, interpersonal skills, interests and motivation are all personal qualities that will be assessed during the admission and educational processes.
+Further, a candidate must be able to manage apprehensive patients with a range of moods and behaviors in a tactful, culturally sensitive, congenial, and personal manner so as not to alienate or antagonize them.
+A candidate must be able to be self-aware of their performance, display emotional intelligence and accept criticism by responding with appropriate modification of behavior.
+A candidate must be able to relate with faculty, colleagues, staff and patients with honesty, integrity, respect and nondiscrimination.
 Candidates must be adaptable, able to cope with stress, able to delegate responsibilities, meet deadlines, manage time and function as part of a dental healthcare team.